Culver City station: History

-Culver City station served as the initial western terminus of the Expo line from its re-opening on June 20, 2012.
-It became a through-station with the re-opening of the remainder of the line to Santa Monica on May 20, 2016.
+Culver City station served as the initial western terminus of the Expo Line from its re-opening on June 20, 2012.
+It became a through-station when the remainder of the line to Santa Monica opened on May 20, 2016.

 Notable places nearby

-Ivy Substation, still-standing former station power building north of platform.

-At the northeast edge of Downtown Culver City, a major retail, entertainment and arts district, the station is within walking distance of several notable places:
+At the northeast edge of Downtown Culver City, a major retail, entertainment, and arts district, the station is within walking distance of several notable places: